 - Please consider public perception of all activity whilst using the lake and respecting these guidelines.
 Club Members should avoid interaction with the public regarding activities and if necessary advise them that the lake is only open for licensed access and to contact Danson Adventures for more information.

 - Please find attached a copy of the risk assessment that club members must abide to while taking part in club activities during the Covid 19 control period

-Latest Guidelines from Bexley Council and Danson Adventures (7th December 2020 – Applies to Tier 2 and the current Tier 3)
+Latest Guidelines from Bexley Council and Danson Adventures (Including rules for Tier 2 and Tier 3 when applicable)